CodeWithNachi/docker-with-nachi/Concepts/L01Docker-ApplicationPackaging.md

 ```

 ## Summary
-From the experiments conducted till now we could understand the below points
+From the experiments conducted till now we can understand the below points
  * Container is the running instance of dockerized application.
  * Image is the binary that is used to spin up a container
  * The container can be different states such as defined in Engine [api v1.24](https://docs.docker.com/engine/api/v1.24/)